ARZZEZZAN/s21_SmartCalculator/README.md

 The SmartCalc v1.0 program must be implemented:

-- The program must be developed in C language of C11 standard using gcc compiler
+- The program must be developed in C language of C11 standard using gcc compiler.
+You can use any additional QT libraries and modules
 - The program code must be located in the src folder
 - The program must be built with Makefile which contains standard set of targets for GNU-programs: all, install, uninstall, clean, dvi, dist, tests, gcov.
 Installation directory could be arbitrary, except the building one
 - The program must be developed according to the principles of structured programming